-That is the conclusion of an in-depth study of the food industry.
-This panel will consider the report and share their practical experience of employing anaerobic digestion to cut costs and green their business.
+That is the conclusion of an in-depth study of the food industry This panel will consider the report and share their practical experience of employing anaerobic digestion to cut costs and green their business.

-Current status and perspectives on co-digestion and biosolids
+Current Status and Perspectives on Co-Digestion and Biosolids

-Chair: Graham Southall, Group Commercial Director, Northumbrian Water
+Graham Southall, Group Commercial Director, Northumbrian Water

-Alison Ferguson, Principal Analytics, Ofwat
+Alison Fergusson, Principal Analytics, Ofwat

 Simon Black, Biosolids Assurance Scheme